royalosyin/Create-Concise-Charts-for-Reporting/README.md

 In fact, they do not have to know too much programming skills, even using Excel, we can plot fantastic charts.
-Maybe, they just need some practical guidance.
+Maybe, they just need some practical guidance or some will to change.

 I wrote three tutorials about how to create concise charts for reporting from a practical perspective.
 Certainly, it is only from my own experience; however, hope it is a little bit helpful for others.